 -

-Add the almond powder to the warmed sugar syrup and mix well.
+Add the almond flour to the lukewarm sugar syrup and mix well.

 -